 The Importance of Selected Individual Characteristics in Determining Market Prices for Fishers and Traders in Kenyan Small-Scale Fisheries

-Link Abstract This article examines how selected socioeconomic characteristics of fishers and traders shape market prices at five coastal communities in Kenya.
+This article examines how selected socioeconomic characteristics of fishers and traders shape market prices at five coastal communities in Kenya.
 Focus groups elicited perceived factors affecting market prices, which were then tested using quantitative analysis.
 Ownership of fishing gear by fishers negatively influenced the prices taken.
-Fish traders who bought larger quantities paid […]
+Fish traders who bought larger quantities paid a higher […]

 Market structure & participation in trade in octopus, mixed reef fish & small pelagics in Kenya and Mozambique: A value chains approach – Andrew Wamukota et al.(2.1 MB)

-Link to pdf About Reef fisheries are important for food and livelihoods of coastal communities in the Western Indian Ocean (WIO) region.
+Reef fisheries are important for food and livelihoods of coastal communities in the Western Indian Ocean (WIO) region.
 The degree to which different people can benefit from fisheries depends on the structure of the market.
-In spite of their critical role in supporting livelihoods, most fisheries research in WIO has focused […]
+In spite of their critical role in supporting livelihoods, most fisheries research in WIO has focused on the ecological aspects […]

 Artisanal fisheries at Pemba Town, Cabo Delgado: Structure, dynamics and contribution of catch for livelihood in a urban environment – Vera Julien et al.(1.8 MB)